 Choosing who to ask is also important.
 Sending a generic email blast to all your past customers is not the most effective method for getting quality video testimonials.
 Instead, choose customers whom you have a great relationship with, who are well-known in their industry, and who have metrics that show their success (which you may be able to help provide).

-Make it easy for them by telling them what you’re looking for – they’ll actually be much more likely to agree.
+Make it easy for people by telling them what you’re looking for—making them much more likely to follow through.
 You can provide guidelines and information such as:

 - minimum/maximum length of video, if any

 - tools/methods for recording (can be as simple as using their phone)

 - a list of considerations or questions to think about

 - key metrics that demonstrate how your products/services helped them reach their goals

 - facts, features, or other benefits you may want them to briefly highlight (and how they used them)

 You may be surprising how many new clients seek you out because they saw that someone else was happy (and got results!) with your work.

 4. Video Is Ideal For Mobile Viewing